skip to main content

 Beyond this, NES facilitates an IMG buddy system and promotes an IMG doctors support network

-Other NES initiatives to narrow the gap in Differential Attainment include the Scottish Trainee Enhanced Programme (STEP), which aims to welcome IMG doctors to UK training.
-This was developed in General Practice and is currently being expanded into Psychiatry.
+Other NES initiatives to narrow the gap in Differential Attainment include WINS (Welcoming International Medical Graduates new to Scotland) , which aims to welcome IMG doctors to UK training.
+This was developed in General Practice.

 We bring together IMG doctors with their educational supervisors for a day of shared learning and development.
 We aim to improve the trainee-trainer working relationship and thus improve outcomes for these doctors, by enhancing understanding of cultural differences and communication skills.